jspecify/jspecify/docs/docs/user-guide.md

 ## `@Nullable` and `@NonNull`

-The `@Nullable` annotation applied to a type means that a value of the type can be `null`.
+The [`@Nullable`](https://jspecify.dev/docs/api/org/jspecify/annotations/Nullable.html) annotation applied to a type means that a value of the type can be `null`.
 Code that uses those values must be able to deal with the `null` case, and it's okay to assign `null` to those values or pass `null` to those parameters.

+The [`@NonNull`](https://jspecify.dev/docs/api/org/jspecify/annotations/NonNull.html) annotation applied to a type means that no value of the type can be `null` (unless there's a bug in your code).
+Code that uses those values can assume they're not `null`, but it's a bad idea to assign `null` to those values or pass `null` to those parameters.

 ```java
 static @Nullable String emptyToNull(@NonNull String x) {